-When you find that the remaining battery power is low, charge your battery.
+When you find that the remaining battery power is low, charge your battery or replace the battery with a charged battery.

 If an ac outlet is convenient, connect the computer to ac power.
-The battery is fully charged in about three to six hours.
+The battery is fully charged in about four to eight hours.
 The actual charging time depends on the battery size, the physical environment, and whether you are using the computer.
-You can check the battery charging status at any time through the battery-status icon in the Windows notification area.
+You can check the battery charging status at any time through the batterystatus icon in the Windows notification area.